What is the HEVC (H.265) Video Codec, and What Are its Benefits?

 That’s where HEVC (High-Efficiency Video Coding), also known as H.265, comes in.
 This cutting-edge codec allows for significantly smaller file sizes while maintaining high-quality video, which means faster streaming, reduced storage costs, and improved user experience.

-We’re going to break down what HEVC is and its benefits.
+We’re going to break down what HEVC is, explore what does HEVC mean, and its benefits.
 We’ll explain what a codec is and how to use it.
 We’ll also guide you on the best use cases and implementation of HEVC.

 Table of Contents